 SalesIn December 2010, New Super Mario Bros. became the first Nintendo DS game to sell over six million copies in Japan.
 It accomplished this after being on the market for almost five years.
-It's also the best selling game worldwide for the system, with more than 24 million copies sold in total.
+It's also the best selling game worldwide for the system, with 30.79 million copies sold in total.

 Related Web Sites